 IMED 645a, Introduction to Biostatistics in Clinical Investigation The course provides an introduction to statistical concepts and techniques commonly encountered in medical research.
 Previous course work in statistics or experience with statistical packages is not a requirement.
 Topics to be discussed include study design, probability, comparing sample means and proportions, survival analysis, and sample size/power calculations.
 The computer lab incorporates lecture content into practical application by introducing the statistical software package SPSS to describe and analyze data.
-Consent of instructor required.
-Two weeks, July 13-24, 2020.
+V. Shabanova, E.D.
+Shapiro

-IMED 655b, Writing Your Career Development (K-type) Grant In this term-long course, students gain intensive, practical experience in evaluating and preparing grant proposals, including introduction to NIH study section format.
+IMED 655b, Writing Your K- or R-Type Grant Proposal I In this term-long course, students gain intensive, practical experience in evaluating and preparing grant proposals, including introduction to NIH study section format.
 The course gives new clinical investigators the essential tools to design and initiate their own proposals for obtaining grants to do research and to develop their own careers.
-The course is limited to students who plan to submit grant proposals for a K-type mentored career development award.
+The course is intended for students who plan to submit grant proposals (for a K-type career development award or an R-type investigator-initiated award).
 Attendance and active participation are required.
 There may be spaces to audit the course.
-Consent of instructor required.
+E.D.
+Shapiro

-IMED 660a, Methods in Clinical Research, Part I This yearlong course (with IMED 661 and 662), presented by the Robert Wood Johnson Clinical Scholars Program, presents in depth the methodologies used in patient-oriented research, including methods in biostatistics, clinical epidemiology, health services research, community-based participatory research, and health policy.
+IMED 660a, Methods in Clinical Research, Part I This yearlong course (with IMED 661 and 662) presents in depth the methodologies used in patient-oriented research, including methods in biostatistics, clinical epidemiology, health services research, community-based participatory research, and health policy.
 Consent of instructor required.

-IMED 661a, Methods in Clinical Research, Part II This yearlong course (with IMED 660 and 662), presented by the Robert Wood Johnson Clinical Scholars Program, presents in depth the methodologies used in patient-oriented research, including methods in biostatistics, clinical epidemiology, health services research, community-based participatory research, and health policy.
+IMED 661a, Methods in Clinical Research, Part II This yearlong course (with IMED 660 and 662) presents in depth the methodologies used in patient-oriented research, including methods in biostatistics, clinical epidemiology, health services research, community-based participatory research, and health policy.
 Consent of instructor required.

-IMED 662b, Methods in Clinical Research, Part III This yearlong course (with IMED 660 and 661), presented by the Robert Wood Johnson Clinical Scholars Program, presents in depth the methodologies used in patient-oriented research, including methods in biostatistics, clinical epidemiology, health services research, community-based participatory research, and health policy.
+IMED 662b, Methods in Clinical Research, Part III This yearlong course (with IMED 660 and 661) presents in depth the methodologies used in patient-oriented research, including methods in biostatistics, clinical epidemiology, health services research, community-based participatory research, and health policy.
 Consent of instructor required.